alecchendev/alecchendev.github.io/content/blog/credit-cards.md

 draft: false
 ---

+Note September 22, 2024: This is really outdated, but I'll leave this snapshot just for fun.
+I would like to make an updated version, but will probably only get to it if I happen to randomly think of it and have some aimless downtime, which who knows when will happen.

 I’d first like to acknowledge I don’t know all of these things for certain!
 These are just some concepts I’ve come to from my own thinking, however they are subject to change with exposure to new information.

 - It’s economical as a consumer to play the game.
 There are ridiculous discounts and promotions from credit card companies, and building credit has important perks.
 It seems to me that as a consumer living in a country with financial privilege, it’s in my best interest to utilize the perks of credit.